EchoVessel Runtime Interactions & Memory Flows

 log cost

 Step 10 · Dispatcher releases the slot; llm_calls ledger records tokens + cost.
-Mood block write is NOT per-turn in MVP — it only runs via admin edit or v1.0 reflection path.
+L6 episodic_state is NOT written per-turn — it lands once when the session closes (as a side-effect of extraction's session_mood_signal); see §3 / §7.

 4. After you stop typing session lifecycle & consolidation — the slow write